Skip to content

 • shareholder resolutions affecting the constitution;

-• any agreements between the shareholders affecting the constitution; and
+• any agreements between the shareholders affecting the constitution (for example, a shareholders’ agreement); and

 • copies of any court orders and legislation altering the company’s constitution.

-Some of these elements are universal to all companies, such as its articles of association.
-On the other hand, not all companies may have each of these in their constitution.
+Some of these elements are universal to all companies, such as their articles of association.
+On the other hand, not all companies have each of the other items in their constitution.
 For instance, if you do not have any shareholder agreements in place, this will not form part of your company’s constitution.

 Articles of Association